inPact/node-rabbitmq/README.md

-# utils
-general utility functions
+# amqplib wrapper for Rabbit MQ